« A Consumation Devoutly to be Wished... | Main | Oregonian opposes TriMet bond measure 26-119 »

 The unfortunate reality is this is just one more study that suggests 10 years and 100's of millions of dollars have been wasted.
 The political cost of admitting that and starting over is what is keeping the CRC proposal alive.

-I don't think that "starting over" is necessary--much of the data which has been collected would be useful for any reboot of the project.
+I don’t think that “starting over” is necessary–much of the data which has been collected would be useful for any reboot of the project.

 However, the project's purpose and need statement probably needs to be revised.
 The current P&N pretty much ordains a megabridge.
 If people are truly concerned about cost, then THAT needs to be reflected in the P&N statement; without a cost constraint, the easiest way for engineers to satisfy requirements is to overdesign.